 Hannah's Saturday PM Forecast

 PINE BELT, Miss.
-(WDAM) -This evening temperatures will fall into the mid 50′s.
-We will see mostly cloudy skies throughout the evening and there is no chance for rain.
+(WDAM) -This evening temperatures will fall into the mid 30′s.
+We will see mostly clear skies throughout the evening and there is no chance for rain.

 Sunday temperatures will rise into the mid to low 60′s across the Pine Belt.
-There is a 90% chance of rain, mainly in the afternoon hours.
-Thunderstorms are possible.
-Overnight lows will fall into the mid 50′s.
+There is no chance of rain.
+Overnight lows will fall into the mid 40′s.

 Monday we will see temperatures in the low 50′s across the area.
-There is no chance of rain in the afternoon hours, but some showers from Sunday night could linger during the daytime and skies will be mostly sunny in the afternoon.
-Overnight lows will drop into the low 40′s.
+There is a 30% chance for rain in the morning hours.
+Overnight lows will drop into the low 30′s.

-Tuesday will be mostly cloudy as temperatures rise into the high 50′s by mid-afternoon.
-Overnight lows will drop down into the high 30′s.
+Tuesday will be mostly clear as temperatures rise into the high 50′s by mid-afternoon.
+Overnight lows will drop down into the mid 30′s.

 Want more WDAM 7 news in your inbox?
 Click here to subscribe to our newsletter.